IBC Tooling

 MapOfZones (opens new window) is a Cosmos network explorer.

-By default, the explorer shows you a visual overview of the IBC network for the last seven days:
+By default, the explorer shows you a visual overview of the IBC network for the last 24 hours:

-You can also change the time being visualized by the MapOfZones in the lower right-hand corner of the display.
-You can chose between:
+You can also change the time being visualized by the MapOfZones in the lower right side of the display.
+You can choose between:

 - 24 hours